topps2k/simpleab-sdk-js/README.md

-# SimpleAB SDK for JavaScript
+# Simple A/B SDK for JavaScript

-This is the JavaScript version of the SimpleAB SDK, providing powerful functionality for A/B testing and metrics tracking in web applications.
+This is the JavaScript version of the Simple A/B SDK, providing powerful functionality for A/B testing and metrics tracking in web applications.

 ## Features